A new, effective approach to recovery

 What Alternatives Does High Sobriety Offer?

 In the interest of serving the 75%, High Sobriety offers several alternatives to traditional recovery approaches including a Cannabis-Inclusive recovery environment.
-This is not for everyone, and with limited exceptions, High Sobriety is not available for those under 25 years of age.
 Additionally, residents must have been unsuccessful at previous attempts to engage in an abstinence-based recovery process and must be currently using drugs with a known lethal dose or with side-effects that have the potential to be life-threatening, i.e. alcohol.
 These are just two of the 10+ prerequisites required for eligibility in our cannabis inclusive community.

 We support the following alternatives to traditional recovery: